se-edu/learningresources/contents/android/IntroToAndroid.md

 Learn more about `Fragments` in [this video from Google I/O 2016](https://www.youtube.com/watch?v=k3IT-IJ0J98&t=618s).

 ### 2.2 Activity Lifecycle

 You might wonder, how can I deal with scenarios where the user switch to another app?
 What if they rotate their phone?
 Don't worry, you will have control over your app as the user interacts with your app differently.
-Control is given to you using the Activity Lifecycle.
+Control is given to you using the `Activity Lifecycle`.
+With the `Activity Lifecycle`, your app can be notified every time the app changes its state, for example, when the app is being paused.

 ![Activity Lifecycle](https://developer.android.com/guide/components/images/activity_lifecycle.png)